asifm/local-llm-on-hpc/README.md

 3. To start a chat session, run: `apptainer exec --nv  $OLLAMA_IMAGE ollama run $OLLAMA_MODEL`

+The model to use is declared via the environment variable `$OLLAMA_MODEL`, which can be set by editing the relevant line in `ollama_setup.sh` before sourcing it.
+Or you can choose a new model when running Ollama commands.
+Ollama will automatically pull a model if needed.

+For example, to run the above command with a different model: `apptainer exec --nv  $OLLAMA_IMAGE ollama run gemma3:4b`

 ## Batch Job Using Slurm

 1. Run: `sbatch sample_slurm_job.sh`